Teaching our children about feelings (the full range of them) is just as important as teaching them literacy & numeracy skills (If not more so!).

 Developing Emotional Intelligence

-There is a wide range of ages when children start to use books appropriately, recognize letters, and begin writing; similarly, a children’s ability to identify, understand, and label their emotions develops at different rates in different individuals.
+There is a wide range of ages when children start to use books appropriately, recognise letters, and begin writing; similarly, a children’s ability to identify, understand, and label their emotions develops at different rates in different individuals.
 A child’s growing ability to label emotions is influenced by their temperament and developmental stage, but the most important influence comes from adult caregivers, parents and teachers.

 A child’s ability to label emotions are related to differences in the way adults talk to and teach children about feelings and social/ emotional problem solving.
 Providing your children with the skills to understand their emotional lives and express feelings in appropriate ways sets the stage for them to achieve to their potential in social, emotional, behavioural, and academic development.